rod608/rod608/README.md

 I'm an **Aspiring Software Developer** with a strong passion for **Software Engineering**, **Web Development**, and **Cloud Computing**.

-🎓 I'm pursuing a **BSc in Computer Science** (expected December 2024) at the **New Jersey Institute of Technology** and I've recently graduated from Correlation One's DS4A Data Engineering Bootcamp. 📚
+🎓 I'm pursuing a **BSc in Computer Science** (expected May 2025) at the **New Jersey Institute of Technology** and I've recently graduated from Correlation One's DS4A Data Engineering Bootcamp. 📚

 👨‍💻 I am currently working as a **Software Engineer Co-Op Associate** at **Prudential Financial**, where I'm developing **Python**-based automated solutions.
 Previously, I worked as a **Software Engineer Intern** at **JPMorgan Chase**, where my team and I **halved** the initial render time of a client-facing **React Web Application** that serves **1 million monthly users** by utilizing **Next.js’s** general optimizations & its different rendering techniques.
 Nice to meet you!